 "With her mother, Miriam, and older sister Richea, Gratz at twenty helped to found a charitable society for women, the Female Association for the Relief of Women and Children in Reduced Circumstances.
 Early on Gratz became the organization's executive secretary, an office she grew to love and sought in most of the organizations she established.
 Fourteen years later in 1815 she worked with other Philadelphia women in establishing the city's first orphan asylum (The Philadelphia Orphan Asylum), remaining its executive secretary for forty years."

-"A religious woman, Gratz grew more devout as the years went by.
-After her sister Sarah's death in 1817, Gratz went into a period of mourning.
-During that time she intensified her study of Judaism and sought the company of her sister congregants at Mikveh Israel."
+Gratz grew more religious over the years; after her sister Sarah's death in 1817 she intensified both her study of Judaism and involvement in the lives of the other women congregants at Mikveh Israel. [iii]